maxencebonamy/Sand-Box/README.md

 	<img src="https://github.com/maxencebonamy/maxencebonamy/blob/main/assets/3_Features.png" width="100%" alt="Features">
 </p>

-### Parameters that can be modified in the game :
+### The actions you can perform in the software:
-- Game language: English and French are available.
-- The number of frames per second: you can choose between 60 and 120.
-- Music can be switched on or off.
-- Sound effects can be activated or deactivated.
+- Hold down the left click and move your mouse to place elements on the window.
+- Right-click to show or hide the selection bar for the current element.
+- If the element selection bar is displayed, simply left-click on an element to select it.